Mummy Juanita: Adornments and grave goods

 Juanita was wrapped in a brightly coloured burial tapestry (or "aksu").
 Her head was adorned with a cap made from the feathers of a red macaw, and she wore a lively woollen alpaca shawl fastened with a silver clasp.
 She was fully clothed in garments resembling the finest textiles from the Inca capital city of Cusco.
 These accoutrements were almost perfectly preserved, providing valuable insight into sacred Inca textiles and on how the Inca nobility dressed.
 Found with her in the burial tapestry was a collection of grave goods: bowls, pins, and figurines made of gold, silver, and shell.

 Genetic analysis

 According to the Institute for Genomic Research (TIGR), the closest kin they could find in the database in 1996 were the Ngobe people of Panama, but later research has shown her to share genetic patterns found in people from the Andes.
 Scientists at TIGR examined two mitochondrial DNA D loop sequences and found that Hypervariable region 1 (HV1) was consistent with mitochondrial haplogroup A2, one of the five Native American mitochondrial haplogroups.
 Hypervariable region 2 (HV2) included a unique sequence not found in any of the current mitochondrial DNA databases.
 Her haplotype is 16111T, 16223T, 16290T, 16319A.

+Reconstruction of her face

+In Arequipa in October 2023 a team of Polish and Peruvian scientists unveiled a reconstructed silicone bust of her face.
+Using digital images and scans of her skull and analysis of her DNA to determine her age, facial characteristics and complexion it was created by Swedish archaeologist and sculptor Oscar Nilsson, first in clay before being cast in silicone.